mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Promotes micro sizes: Incentivizes the creation and improvement of competitive XXS/XXXS glider sizes.
 - [ ] Promotes intermediate sizes: Could encourage a wider range of wing sizes, matching equalizer gradations.
 - [ ] Keeps "Overall" ranking: Allows everyone to race together and preserves a single "Overall" winner.
-- [ ] Targeted solution: Directly addresses the performance gap without complex rule changes.
+- [ ] Fairness: Directly addresses the performance gap between wing sizes.
+- [ ] Simple to Implement: Avoids complex changes to rules or scoring systems.
 - [ ] Other: __________

 ---